Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 V for Vegetarian and Vegan

 Many visitors stress over whether restaurants in Greece cater for vegetarians and vegans.
-Don’t worry – Greece is one of the most vegan friendly countries in Europe, partly due to the religious fasting and partly due to our diverse plant ingredients like fruit, vegetables, pulses and legumes.
+Don’t worry – Greece is one of the most vegan friendly countries in Europe.

 W for Weather

-That said, parts of our country can get very cold – the lowest temperature ever recorded in Greece was in the area of Ptolemaida in 1963, and it was an incredible -27.8 C!
+That said, parts of Greece can get very cold.
+The lowest temperature ever recorded in Greece was in the area of Ptolemaida in 1963, and it was an incredible -27.8 C / -18 F. No, it’s not a typo!

-Have a look at our article on the best time to visit Greece for some cool ideas!
+Have a look at this article on the best time to visit the Greek islands!

 X for Xenoglossy

-X is a famously difficult letter, but we are seriously not making this word up.
+X is a famously difficult letter, but I am seriously not making this word up.
 “Xenoglossy” is the ability to speak a language that you have not actually learnt.

 Y for Yacht